kalryuz/php_starter_kit/README.md

-# PHP Starter Kit By Kalryuz Dev
+# 🚀 PHP Starter Kit

 A simple and structured PHP system designed for **students** and **beginners** to learn how to build clean and modular web applications with PHP.